TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 ### What's included in the compose and what is not included

-This docker-compose file will have the following docker containers included.
+This docker-compose file will have the following Docker containers included.

 ```none
     - Radarr